Hi.

 Who or what inspires your designs and creations?

 Inspiration surrounds me.
+I love the gentle and elegant fashions of old motion pictures.
+When I am designing a new piece, I give it a family member's name, so I am surrounded by my family and friends while working.
 My family comprises a lot of my inspiration.
-I love the gentle fashions of old motion pictures.
-When I am designing a new piece, I give it a family member's name, so I am surrounded by my family and friends while working.
-Country living, surrounded by orchards and vineyards, is a daily source of inspiration.
+Country living, surrounded by orchards and vineyards, are daily sources of inspiration.
 I look for inspiration on my daily walks.

 A childhood memory is making paper dolls with my sisters.
 This inspired the Pastimes Pottery Paper Doll Collection.
 Clients inspire me with their custom orders, prodding me to stretch my imagination and techniques.
 My company name, Pastimes Pottery, portrays women of past eras in the fashions of their time.
-My father was a golf pro during the 1930s and 1940s in the Monterey, California, area.
+My father was a golf pro during the 1930s and 1940s in the Monterey, California area.
 I portray a woman golfer of that time in several of my designs.
-Growing up, my identical twin sisters were always dressed in blue and pink to tell them apart.
-In whatever pottery designs of them I create, I always continue ‘dressing’ them in their own colors.
+Growing up, my identical twin sisters were always dressed in blue and pink to tell them apart..
+I continue using their colors when designing.

 Do you have a favorite piece you like to make?

 I have many favorite pieces.
 I love both sculpting and painting, and sometimes I combine the two.
-I loved sculpting the pet urns and my new goblets are also my favorite.
-The Women of the World sculptures are not on IndieMe because they are hard to ship but are beautiful.
-I research the costumes of different cultures and build the figure into the bowl.
+I loved sculpting the pet urns, and my new goblets are also a favorite.
+The Women of the World sculptures are not on IndieMe because they are hard to ship, but they are beautiful.
+I research the costumes of different cultures and build the figures into the bowl.
 Each one is my favorite!

 How do you stay motivated and inspired when faced with creative blocks?

 I continue working because I never get bored with my many paths of pottery.
-I continue to work until another path opens to new creations.
-Never stop learning!
-I find websites with tricks and tips that help my work from getting stale.
+I continue to work until another path opens up to new creations.
+I also look for websites with tricks and tips that help my work from getting stale.
+Never stop learning!.

 Business Aspects